thoughtram/blog/_posts/2015-04-19-upcoming-events-in-2015.md

   - Thomas joins thoughtram
   - Around the globe
   - We are thoughtram
-  - Angular Master Class coming to Málaga
+  - More GDE power at thoughtram
 related_videos:
   - '175255006'
   - '193524896'